 Beneficial Ownership Information Report

-If you are required to submit a BOI report, you will need to provide the following pieces of information for your company, as well as your company’s beneficial owner(s) and company applicant(s).
+You’ll need to provide the following pieces of information for your company, as well as your company’s beneficial owner(s) and company applicant(s).

 What is a beneficial owner?